FusionAuth/fusionauth-site/DocsDevREADME.md

 - Highlight sections using image preview editor
 	- Highlights should be red rectangle with line weight 5
 - To size and compress images without losing too much quality, follow these steps:
-	1. Resize to width of 1600 in Preview.app
+	1. Resize to width of 1600 in Preview.app ( or you can use `sips --resampleWidth 1600 *.png` from the command line)
 	2. Use https://tinypng.com/ to compress the image

 Converting terminalizer gifs to videos